AeroPress Coffee Filters: Metal vs Paper – Which is Best?

 • The disk can be used for years if cleaned properly.
 It is thick enough and is very hard to bend or damage.

-• The metallic disk allows more oils and brews a fuller-bodied cup.
-If you prefer a stronger coffee, (more fines and a richer taste), this is your filter.
+• The stainless-steel disk allows more oils through and brews a fuller-bodied cup.
+If you prefer stronger coffee (more fines and a richer taste), this is your filter.

 • 100% Made in the USA by Able Brewing.